-- The division addressed air quality in all of its facilities by expediting the installation of Ionization units in all of the air handling equipment, simply put an electronic charge in the air stream creates + and ions.
-These ions agglomerate fine sub micron particles so they can be picked up in the equipment filters thus providing clean air to the facility.
-The cost of this project was \$1.1 million and was Ministry funded. - In 2019 -2020 the division undertook a major LED lighting retrofit project in all facilities.
-We have tracked the electrical consumption over the past year using our energy module in Asset Planner using pre project data from a baseline year 2019.
+• In 2019 -2020 the division undertook a major LED lighting retrofit project in all facilities.
+We have tracked the electrical consumption over the past two years using our energy module in Asset Planner using pre project data from a baseline year 2019.
 The chart below shows the savings last year compared to the baseline year allowing us to reduce our electrical budget accordingly.
-This project was funded federally and with the first-year savings is about 95% paid off.
+This project was funded federally and provincially and with the first-year savings is about 95% paid off.
 This project has proven to perform as projected and should continue to do so in years to come with the savings going back into the classrooms.
+The chart below shows the 2021-2022 savings.